Handymanalan/Microbial-Dark-Matter-in-Shark-Bay/README.md

-### Uncultured biosphere ‘filling the niche,’ in hypersaline microbial mats
+### Microbial dark matter ‘filling the niche,’ in hypersaline microbial mats

 Manuscript in prep.